mimatts/pandas/report.md

 URL: https://github.com/pandas-dev/pandas

-One or two sentences describing it
+One or two sentences describing it:

+**pandas** is a Python package that provides fast, flexible, and expressive data structures designed to make working with "relational" or "labeled" data both easy and intuitive.
+It aims to be the fundamental high-level building block for doing practical, **real world** data analysis in Python.
+Additionally, it has the broader goal of becoming **the most powerful and flexible open source data analysis / manipulation tool available in any language**.
+It is already well on its way towards this goal.

 ## Onboarding experience

-Did you choose a new project or continue on the previous one? we chose a new project
+1. Did you choose a new project or continue on the previous one?

+We chose a new project.

-If you changed the project, how did your experience differ from before?
+2. If you changed the project, how did your experience differ from before?

+Our project for assignment 3 was a collection of algorithms, so it did not require any setup.
+In difference to pandas, which require many dependencies and a special developing setup.
+Furthermore, the pandas project is much more complex and difficult to understand, while the algorithms project was very straightforward.

 ## Effort spent

 For each team member, how much time was spent in

+### Jennifer

+1. plenary discussions/meetings;

+2. discussions within parts of the group;

+3. reading documentation;

+4. configuration and setup;

+5. analyzing code/output;

+6. writing documentation;

+7. writing code;

+8. running code?

+### Maegan

+1. plenary discussions/meetings;

+2. discussions within parts of the group;

+3. reading documentation;

+4. configuration and setup;

+5. analyzing code/output;

+6. writing documentation;

+7. writing code;

+8. running code?

+### Michaela

+1. plenary discussions/meetings;

+2. discussions within parts of the group;

+3. reading documentation;

+4. configuration and setup;

+5. analyzing code/output;

+6. writing documentation;

+7. writing code;

+8. running code?

+### Karlis

 1. plenary discussions/meetings;